GermanStevssel/patitas-solidarias/README.md

 - 📫 How to reach me **germancstevssel@gmail.com**

-- 📄 Know about my experiences [i worked in oil&gas industrie and right now, I´m an operations planner in a generating electrical energy company, trying to do some other things](i worked in oil&gas industrie and right now, I´m an operations planner in a generating electrical energy company, trying to do some other things)
+- 📄 Know about my experiences [I worked in oil&gas industrie and right now, I´m an operations planner in a generating electrical energy company, trying to do some other things](i worked in oil&gas industrie and right now, I´m an operations planner in a generating electrical energy company, trying to do some other things)

 - ⚡ Fun fact **I have been trying to study web development since 2014, and this time is for real**